filimonov/chc/README.md

 *Query statistics*: Currently there are no option to get query stats after execution.
 That data can be extracted from query_log but it will make a delay (by default up to 7.5 seconds).
 So for now only some client-estimated stats are printed after request.

-*Echo of formatted and parsed query*: Currently there is no any option to get formatted query from the server, the only option is to parse it on the client.
+*Echo of formatted and parsed query*: Currently there is no any option to get formatted query from the server.